Paavai Vilakku: Plot

 Thanikachalam and Gowri are a married couple, and they have a daughter named Kalyani.
 Sengamalam is a dancer to whom Thanikachalam is attracted, but they do not marry since he already has a wife.
 Devaki, a widow, is also attracted to him, but later starts to treat him as a brother.
 Uma, a friend of Gowri, stays with the couple and raises their child as her own.
 She too falls in love with Thanikachalam, but is not able to marry him.
 An accident at Thanikachalam's house results in the death of Kalyani; Uma is not informed of her death.
-She later meets with a similar accident and upon learning about the child's death, she dies in the arms of Gowri and Thanikachalam.
+She later gets into a similar accident and upon learning about the child's death, she dies in the arms of Gowri and Thanikachalam.